FourierFlows/FourierFlows.jl/docs/src/problem.md

 ![](assets/plot4.svg)

-A good practice is to encompass all functions and type definitions related with a PDE under a module, e.g.,
+A good practice is to encompass all functions and type definitions related with a PDE under a single module, e.g.,

 ```julia
 module mypde